cstrobbe/gpii-demo-tools/README.md

 ## Licence
 * [Apache License 2.0](LICENSE) for code.
 * Creative Commons CC-BY for images and text.
+(This licence does not cover images that are imported from external servers.)